Charles Claude Selecman: Southern Methodist University

-Selecman resigned in 1938 and became a bishop in Oklahoma City.
+Though Selecman was widely disliked by faculty and students, he enjoyed the backing of the Dallas business community, thanks to his support of utilitarian education and college football.
+He was also a successful fundraiser—SMU's endowment grew from US$883,000 to US$2,300,000 during his term—and prolific builder, growing the campus from two to seven buildings, including future landmarks like McFarlin Memorial Auditorium.

+Bishop of the Methodist Church

+Selecman had long wanted to be made a bishop in the Methodist Church and was greatly disappointed when he lost the election at the 1930 General Convention.
+He was successfully elected to the position in 1938, however, promptly resigned his presidency to move to Oklahoma City.
 He moved back to Dallas in 1944.
 In 1945, he was elected President of the Council of Bishops of the Methodist Church.
 He also served as the President of the Methodist General Board of Evangelism.

-Selecman retired in 1948, and was elected to the Methodist Hall of Fame in philanthropy in 1951.
+He retired in 1948, and was elected to the Methodist Hall of Fame in philanthropy in 1951.